 He examines the impact of digital media on politics and society.
-He has worked on the uses of digital media and technology by publics, political actors, and organizations in international comparison.
+Currently, he is working on the impact of artificial intelligence on society and politics.
+He has also worked on the uses of digital media and technology by publics, political actors, and organizations in international comparison.
 He also addresses challenges for scientific research in reaction to digital change in order to realize opportunities emerging from new data sources and analytical approaches.
-In this, he has focused on harnessing the potential of digital methods and computational social science while addressing methodological challenges in its integration into the social sciences.
+He has focused on harnessing the potential of digital methods and computational social science while addressing methodological challenges in its integration into the social sciences.
 Depending on the object under study, he also uses traditional quantitative and qualitative empirical approaches.

-Currently, he is lead investigator of “Communicative Power in Hybrid Media Systems“, a project financed by the VolkswagenStiftung (2017-2020).
+He is lead investigator of “Communicative Power in Hybrid Media Systems“, a project financed by the VolkswagenStiftung (2017-2024).
 The interdisciplinary project, featuring computer and information scientists, focuses on the interconnection between political coverage in legacy, online media, and political talk on online platforms in Germany, UK, USA, and South Korea.

-He is author of the books Analyzing Political Communication with Digital Trace Data: The Role of Twitter Messages in Social Science Research (Springer: 2015) and Das Internet in Wahlkämpfen: Konzepte, Wirkungen und Kampagnenfunktionen (with Harald Schoen, Springer VS: 2013).
-His forthcoming book Retooling Politics: How Digital Media are Shaping Democracy (with Gonzalo Rivero and Daniel Gayo-Avello) will be published by Cambridge University Press in June 2020.
+Jungherr’s previous book with Cambridge University Press is Retooling Politics: How Digital Media are Shaping Democracy (with Gonzalo Rivero and Daniel Gayo-Avello).
+He is also author of the books Analyzing Political Communication with Digital Trace Data: The Role of Twitter Messages in Social Science Research (Springer: 2015) and Das Internet in Wahlkämpfen: Konzepte, Wirkungen und Kampagnenfunktionen (with Harald Schoen, Springer VS: 2013).

 Jungherr’s articles have appeared in Journal of Communication, Journal of Computer-Mediated Communication, The International Journal of Press/Politics, Review of International Political Economy, Party Politics, Politische Vierteljahresschrift, Social Science Computer Review, Journal of Information Technology & Politics, Zeitschrift für Parlamentsfragen, and Internationale Politik.